Correlated interaction effects in three-dimensional semi-Dirac semimetal: Model

-Due to the vanishing DOS, the weak four-fermion interaction is irrelevant in 3D semi-DSM.
+If the four-fermion interaction is weak, it is irrelevant in 3D semi-DSM, due to the vanishing DOS.
 However, if the four-fermion interaction is strong enough, the system could be driven to a new phase.
-As shown in the Appendices, there are formally 12 kinds of four-fermion interactions.
-Whereas, due to the constraint by Fierz identity, five of them are linearly independent.
+As shown in the Appendix~\ref{App:FierzIdentity}, there are 12 kinds of four-fermion interactions.
+Due to the constraint by Fierz identity, five of them are linearly independent.
 Here, we consider the interacting Lagrangian as following

 In this article, we study the influence of four-fermion interactions on 3D semi-DSM through the RG method \cite{Shankar94}.